How to use the NHS COVID Pass to demonstrate your coronavirus (COVID-19) status when travelling abroad.

 If you require non-digital proof of your booster vaccination for international travel, you can order an NHS COVID Pass letter via the NHS 119 service or via NHS.UK.
 Your letter will show a 2D barcode for each vaccination you’ve received, including your booster vaccination.

-Some countries require travellers to demonstrate that they have received 2 doses of a COVID-19 approved vaccination within 180 days, or a booster dose no less than 14 days before entering the country.
+Some countries require travellers to demonstrate that they received their primary course of a COVID-19 approved vaccination or booster within a certain time period.
+Travellers should carefully check requirements before travelling.

-Your NHS COVID Pass can be scanned to check and validate your COVID-19 status in venues in over 40 countries, including those in the EU.
+Your NHS COVID Pass can be scanned to check and validate your COVID-19 status in venues in over 60 countries and territories, including those in the EU.

 Residents in England who have received COVID-19 vaccinations overseas

 If you live in England and have had one or more of your COVID-19 vaccinations administered overseas, you can have your vaccination details added to your NHS Record.
-You can then generate an NHS COVID Pass for domestic use and international travel if you meet certain certification requirements.
+You can then generate an NHS COVID Pass for international travel if you meet certain certification requirements.

-You can use this service if you’ve had one or more of the following vaccines:
+You can use this service if you or your child have had one or more of the following vaccines outside of England:

 Book an appointment to register your overseas vaccinations